War Thunder: Open beta and release

 Open beta testing started on November 1, 2012 (for users from the Russian Federation; the global beta launched January 28, 2013) for Windows PC with about 200 aircraft and 600,000 players.
 On May 15, 2014, at 6 million registered players, the first ground forces for Germany and the Soviet Union were introduced.
 Later added were the American, British, and Japanese ground forces.

 In 2017, Italy was added as a playable faction.
 At Gamescom 2018, the planned addition of helicopters into the game was announced, and by late 2018, helicopters were fully implemented.

 In 2022, Tencent announced that the Chinese version of the game published by Tencent would be discontinued on October 17.

+Controversies

-Accusations of supporting a russian YouTube channel
+Accusations of supporting an anti-Ukrainian YouTube channel

-In January 2021, after the logos of War Thunder were seen in a video by russian YouTube channel "High Caliber Mayhem", that operates on occupied territory of Ukraine, Gaijin was accused of indirectly financing russian militants in the war in Donbas.
-High Caliber Mayhem has denied any links to the russian armed forces and published an explanation claiming that all the money from all advertisements on that channel were spent on humanitarian aid for civilians.
-Contrary to this, creator of channel Aleksey Smirnov, published number of photos in area of fights with weapons in his hands, videos with bodies of killed ukrainian soldiers, and channel is supplied with weapons and permissions for its activity.
+In January 2021, after the logos of War Thunder were seen in a video by pro-separatist YouTube channel "High Caliber Mayhem", Gaijin was accused of indirectly financing Russian-backed separatist forces in the war in Donbas.
+High Caliber Mayhem has denied any links to the separatist forces and published an explanation claiming that all the money from all advertisements on that channel were spent on humanitarian aid for civilians.
 The video showing the War Thunder advertisement was removed from High Caliber Mayhem's YouTube channel.

 In response to the controversy, Gaijin stated "We do not provide political support to anyone anywhere.
 We know nothing about politics and prefer to stay out of it.
 Our agency that ordered an ad in the video in question took it down when they realized they might drag us into a political discussion."